2008 United States presidential election in Montana: Advertising and visits

 Obama and his interest groups spent $1,732,467.
 McCain and his interest groups spent just $134,805.
-The Democratic ticket visited the state three times and McCain didn't visit the state.
+The Democratic ticket visited the state three times and McCain did not visit the state.

 Analysis

-Montana, a Republican-leaning state, has voted for the Republican presidential nominee in every election since 1968 except in 1992 when the state narrowly supported Democrat Bill Clinton to Republican George H. W. Bush.
+Montana, a Republican-leaning state, has voted for the Republican presidential nominee in every election since 1968, except in 1992, when the state narrowly supported Democrat Bill Clinton to Republican George H. W. Bush.

 Obama did very well among the Democratic base of Montana, which consists of three sections.
 Students in Missoula County, which is home to the University of Montana, helped him win a three-to-two margin there.
 In the southwest, Obama won more than 65% of the vote in Deer Lodge County and Silver Bow County—Democratic strongholds which have voted Republican only twice since 1912; Obama also became the first Democratic presidential nominee to win Gallatin County, home to Bozeman, since Franklin D. Roosevelt in 1944.
 Finally, Native Americans gave Obama strong support; in the eastern part of the state, Obama only won counties in which Native Americans composed at least 30% of the population.

 McCain's base was in the eastern part of the state, which is less unionized and more rural.
 It is home to more ranchers and fewer miners than elsewhere.
 Only five counties voted Democratic in the east.
 In Western Montana, McCain generally won wherever Obama's Democratic base was lacking.
 His biggest margins came from the region bordering the GOP bastion of Idaho.